fatred/problemofnetworkdotcom/content/posts/vault-transit-encryption/index.md

 So if we ensure we have our VAULT_ADDR env var correctly set, we should now be able to stand up the 4 panes in order:

+1. your docker compose tracing the NATS Server logs
-1. start the observer: `./private-worker.py --observer`
+2. start the observer: `./private-worker.py --observer`
-2. start the responder: `./private-worker.py --responder`
+3. start the responder: `./private-worker.py --responder`
-3. run the initiator: `./private-worker.py --initiator --message "test message"`
+4. run the initiator: `./private-worker.py --initiator --message "test message"`

 We should then see the output as per the below screenshot: